willi84/decorators/readme.md

 * that takes the target, name, and decorator descriptor as arguments
 * and optionally returns a decorator descriptor to install on the target object

+Decorators use the form @expression, where expression must evaluate to a function that will be called at runtime with information about the decorated declaration.

 Consider a simple class definition:

 ```js